Ménière's disease

-Ménière's disease (MD) is a disease of the inner ear that is characterized by potentially severe and incapacitating episodes of vertigo, tinnitus, hearing loss, and a feeling of fullness in the ear.
+Ménière's disease (MD) is a disease of the inner ear characterized by potentially severe and incapacitating episodes of vertigo, tinnitus, hearing loss, and a feeling of fullness in the ear.
 Typically, only one ear is affected initially, but over time, both ears may become involved.
-Episodes generally last from 20 minutes to a few hours.
-The time between episodes varies.
+Episodes generally last from 20 minutes to a few hours, with varying time between episodes.
 The hearing loss and ringing in the ears can become constant over time.
+Ménière's disease was identified in the early 1800s by Prosper Menière.

 The cause of Ménière's disease is unclear, but likely involves both genetic and environmental factors.
 A number of theories exist for why it occurs, including constrictions in blood vessels, viral infections, and autoimmune reactions.
 About 10% of cases run in families.
 Symptoms are believed to occur as the result of increased fluid buildup in the labyrinth of the inner ear.
 Diagnosis is based on the symptoms and a hearing test.
 Other conditions that may produce similar symptoms include vestibular migraine and transient ischemic attack.

 No cure is known.
 Attacks are often treated with medications to help with the nausea and anxiety.
 Measures to prevent attacks are overall poorly supported by the evidence.
 A low-salt diet, diuretics, and corticosteroids may be tried.
 Physical therapy may help with balance and counselling may help with anxiety.
 Injections into the ear or surgery may also be tried if other measures are not effective, but are associated with risks.
-The use of tympanostomy tubes, while popular, is not supported.
+The use of tympanostomy tubes (ventilation tubes) to improve vertigo and hearing in people with Ménière's disease is not supported by definitive evidence.

-Ménière's disease was first identified in the early 1800s by Prosper Ménière.
-It affects between 0.3 and 1.9 per 1,000 people.
-It most often starts in people 40 to 60 years old.
+The disease affects between 0.3 and 1.9 per 1,000 people.
+The onset of Ménière's disease is usually around 40 to 60 years old.
 Females are more commonly affected than males.
-After 5 to 15 years of symptoms, the episodes of the world spinning sometimes stop and the person is left with loss of balance, poor hearing in the affected ear, and ringing or other sounds in the affected ear or ears.
+After 5–15 years of symptoms, episodes that include dizziness or a sensation of spinning sometimes stop and the person is left with loss of balance, poor hearing in the affected ear, and ringing or other sounds in the affected ear or ears.

 Signs and symptoms

 Ménière's is characterized by recurrent episodes of vertigo, fluctuating hearing loss, and tinnitus; episodes may be preceded by a headache and a feeling of fullness in the ears.
 People may also experience additional symptoms related to irregular reactions of the autonomic nervous system.
-These symptoms are not symptoms of Meniere's disease per se, but rather are side effects resulting from failure of the organ of hearing and balance, and include nausea, vomiting, and sweating, which are typically symptoms of vertigo, and not of Ménière's.
+These symptoms are not symptoms of Ménière's disease per se, but rather are side effects resulting from failure of the organ of hearing and balance, and include nausea, vomiting, and sweating, which are typically symptoms of vertigo, and not of Ménière's.
 This includes a sensation of being pushed sharply to the floor from behind.
 Sudden falls without loss of consciousness (drop attacks) may be experienced by some people.